elaine-chen-brown/CS1320-final-project/README.md

 ### Note: feel free to restructure stuff if you want!

+#### 4/11
+- cleaned up sidebar on issue page for issues and topicals
+- displays issue num and date for issue or year for topicals

 #### 4/10
 - support for topical articles in the archives
 - lists entry for topical articles in the list of issues, if applicable